2022-2023 Catalogue

 The department also offers an interdisciplinary major in Advertising and Marketing Communication (AMC).

-The department has an expanded minor curriculum program with minors in Accounting, Business, Economics, and Finance.
+The department has an expanded minor curriculum program with minors in Accounting, Business, Economics, and Finance

 The department sponsors lectures, conferences, seminars, and research which promote entrepreneurship and business career opportunities for women.
 These activities provide students with the opportunity to discuss significant issues and experiences with successful women from the business community.

-Major Requirements: Bachelor of Arts in Business Administration
+Major Requirements: Business Administration

 The major in Business Administration requires that the student complete a total of 57 hours of course work: 42 hours of business core courses in specified areas of essential business topics – accounting, marketing, management, economics, and finance – and 15 hours of course work related to a concentration.